madhura-bhatsoori/Bart-Ridership/README.md

 # BART Time and Fare Calculator
-Welcome to the BART Time and Fare Calculator repository!
+Welcome to BART Time and Fare Calculator repository!
 This application provides a convenient way to calculate the travel time and fare between any two BART (Bay Area Rapid Transit) stations.

 # Overview
 The BART Time and Fare Calculator consists of a Flask application that connects to a Neo4j graph database.
 It utilizes the "shortest path" algorithm to determine the optimal route between the selected source and destination stations.
 The application provides real-time data and accurate fare calculations based on the BART fare system.